 Working from her studio in Brighton, Sophie favours oil on canvas or gouache on paper, building up colour, stroke, and texture to create depth and dynamism.
 Often infused with a quiet, haunting quality, the paintings reflect on the intangible and the unknowable, revelling in small mysteries, while collapsing conventions of space and time to create a visual echo of simultaneous movement.
 For Sophie, the creative process is intimately physical, turning her attention inward and channeling meditative energies for each artwork.

-In 2016 Sophie took part in Brighton’s Artists Open House, an established cornerstone of the Brighton festival.
-In 2017, she was nominated and shortlisted for 3 Artists Open House Awards, winning Best Newcomer and, in 2018, she was shortlisted for the Brighton Artists Open House 2019 brochure cover award.
+In 2017 Sophie took part in Brighton’s Artists Open House, an established cornerstone of the Brighton festival.
+She was nominated and shortlisted for 3 Artists Open House Awards, winning Best Newcomer and, in 2018, she was shortlisted for the Brighton Artists Open House 2019 brochure cover award.
 This year, Sophie’s painting HERD was not only selected for the Royal Academy’s 250th Summer Exhibition, but was chosen by Grayson Perry to appear in his prestigious Yellow Room.

 Up and Coming shows and collaborations: